IterIS: Iterative Inference-Solving Alignment for LoRA Merging

 \subsection{IterIS for Vision-Language Model}

 \textbf{Experimental Setup.} We employed IterIS to vision-language models for multi-style caption generation, utilizing BLIP-image-captioning-base~\cite{li2022blip}.
 Style-specific LoRAs were fine-tuned on BLIP.
 We used 50 prompt-image pairs per style-specific captioning task to derive input features.
 We set \(\alpha = 8 \times 10^{-7}\) and 6 iterations.
 Our method was evaluated on the combination of two caption text styles.
 Specifically, we utilized the SentiCap dataset~\cite{mathews2016senticap} to train style-specific LoRAs (``positive" and ``negative").
-We also conducted experiments with other caption style combinations, presented in the appendix.